 This will run a bunch of http requests that URL and web server.
-Note this will perform more than 2000 tests, as I said make sure you have permission!
+Note this will perform more than 2000 tests, which should be detected by any well managed Intrusion detection system, host based or network.
+As I said make sure you have permission!

 Further information can be found in the documentation on the project page http://cirt.net/nikto2-docs/installation.html